gnulag/gnulag.net/README.md

 ### How is the channel related to #redoxmasterrace ?

-We were temporarely allied with them against the vile necromancers who are trying to make an army from the rotting corpse that #linuxmasterrace is.
+We were temporarely allied with them against the vile necromancers who were trying to make an army from the rotting corpse that #linuxmasterrace is.
+Update: ultimately, the #lmr reanimation attempt resulted in failure.
+Most of the lines are fake activity by two people who call each other (and the rest of the people as well) "gey".
+Pls don't tell them that it's written "ghey".

 ### What is #69